antoinetteboyle/Project-1/README.md

 ## Project Submission:

 All the codes files are stored in the folder called [Scripts](/../main/Scripts/).
 Each Jyputer notebook in this Scripts folder is self-contained and can be executed individually.<br />
-**NOTE:** Some depdendencies will need to be installed and imported on the local machine such as geopdandas (and its dependencies), seaborn, folium, statsmodels <br />
+**NOTE:** Some depdendencies will need to be installed and imported on the local machine such as geopdandas (and its dependencies), seaborn, folium, statsmodels, plotly, shapefile <br />

 All the input data files are stored in the folder [Data](/../main/Data/).<br />
 The Victoria Crime findings & observations are documented in this [report](/../main/Write_up_report.docx)<br />